filipopo/examples/README.md

+# Examples
-Useless programs that demonstate something
+Useless programs that demonstate something, each program has their own readme and install/run instructions + source code comments